load testing AWS SQS with GatlingSome of our users asked about load testing AWS SQS with Gatling. Here is a step-by-step guide!

 Creating the SQS Client

-The first thing is to create the SQS client instance that will be wrapped with the JMS layer.
+The first thing to do is create the SQS client instance wrapped with the JMS layer.

 val sqsClient = {